gabriel-alves-p/l-atelier-eden/README.md

 #### Navigation Bar

-- All three pages share the same fixed navigation bar at the top, keeping in format with the intuitivity of the website, helping the user get anywhere, from anywhere.
+- All three pages share the same fixed navigation bar at the top, keeping in format with the intuitiveness of the website, helping the user get anywhere, from anywhere.

 ![Navigation features](documentation/images/feature7.jpeg)